Node.js

 Node.js is a JavaScript runtime environment used to run JavaScript code outside the browser.
 It is mainly used for backend development and server-side applications.
 Node.js is built on Chrome’s V8 engine which makes it fast and efficient.
 It supports scalable and real-time web applications.

-3. What is Event-Driven Architecture in Node.js?
+3. What is the purpose of Node.js?

 4. What is Non-Blocking I/O in Node.js?